 - Faculty and current students from across USC are invited to apply.
-Proposals that include at least one faculty member from one of USC's six arts schools are encouraged, and will be prioritized. - Teams comprised of faculty or students from multiple USC schools are strongly encouraged. - Projects that centrally involve students of any level are strongly encouraged. - Students submitting a proposal must identify at least one faculty mentor as a key member of the project team.
-Faculty mentors should be willing to discuss the project with Arts in Action staff following the preliminary proposal stage, if requested. - Project outputs should include at least one free public-sharing event, whether a workshop, performance, or service activity.
+Proposals that include at least one faculty member from one of USC's six arts schools are encouraged, and will be prioritized. - Teams comprised of faculty or students from multiple USC schools are encouraged. - Projects that centrally involve students of any level are strongly encouraged. - Students submitting a proposal must identify at least one faculty mentor as a key member of the project team.
+Faculty mentors should be willing to discuss the project with Arts in Action staff following the preliminary proposal stage, if requested (students should also take note of Mobilize!, Arts in Action's new mini-grants program exclusively for students: https://artsinaction.usc.edu/take-action/). - Project outputs should include at least one free public-sharing event, whether a workshop, performance, or service activity.
 Multiple public outputs that span the lifetime of the project are strongly encouraged.
 Preliminary proposals are not required to have all outputs identified. - Projects should include at least one community partnership.
-Work that takes place off campus and in community settings is strongly encouraged.
+Work that takes place off campus and in community settings is strongly encouraged. - In light of the pandemic and continuing uncertainty regarding the possibility of in-person gatherings during 2021, projects should be adaptable or designed to comply with physical distancing requirements.